 "Right from the start, he was keen for me to be involved and he's backed me ever since really," he added.

-"He's been good and he recognises that maybe a tournament could add to what already is a pretty good career.
+"He's been good and he recognizes that maybe a tournament could add to what already is a pretty good career.
 He's been supportive all the way through my career, since I was 13 through to today."